 FLORIDA DEPARTMENT OF ENVIRONMENTAL PROTECTION

-The Florida Department of Environmental Protection helps with Oyster Mats project events and provided valuable input into the development of ROS’s shell recycling initiative.
+The Florida Department of Environmental Protection helps with oyster mats project events and provided valuable input into the development of the shell recycling initiative.

 FLORIDA FISH AND WILDLIFE CONSERVATION COMMISSION